pi-hole/docs/docs/guides/webserver/caddy.md

 }
 ```

-Finally, run `sudo systemctl caddy reload` to reload Caddy with the new configuration.
+Finally, run `sudo systemctl reload caddy` to reload Caddy with the new configuration.

 ### Caddyfile (for Caddy v1)